 However, the problem is not that there are mere flaws within the system; instead, the flaws happen to be critical.

-Meaning, any cybercriminals who manage to exploit those flaws before the monthly Tuesday patch will wreak havoc.
+Any cybercriminals who manage to exploit those flaws before the monthly Tuesday patch wreaks havoc.

-Moreover, with Windows being a popular choice due to its ease within homes and offices, the system is easy to easily overlook.
+Moreover, with Windows being a popular choice due to its ease within homes and offices, the system is easy to overlook easily.

-With the two most popular OS vulnerable to threat actors, it is about to try and get a secure OS. where most people consider MacOS as a relatively safer option.
+With the two most popular OS vulnerable to threat actors, it is about to try and get a secure OS.
+Most people consider MacOS a relatively safer option.

 The year 2021 has not been good for MAC either, which has faced a total of 221 vulnerabilities and an increase in CVE score by 0.03%.

-Nevertheless, in comparison to Windows and Linux, macOS has come off as more secure, and that can’t be overlooked.
+Nevertheless, in comparison to Windows and Linux, macOS has become more secure, which can’t be overlooked.

-Moreover, Apple’s System Integrity Protection (SIP) has so far managed to secure macOS from the worst cyber-attacks.
+Moreover, Apple’s System Integrity Protection (SIP) has managed to secure macOS from the worst cyber-attacks.

 So when it comes to regular use, macOS does seem relatively secure for use.

 However, for privacy advocates, things do seem bleak.
-While they can either take a risk and work through regular security patches and security tools or switch to using virtual OS.
+At the same time, they can either take a risk and work through regular security patches and security tools or switch to using virtual OS.

 So far, virtual OS have rising popularity due to the security and privacy they offer.

-Some of the most popular ones, such as Tails, Qubes, or even OpenBSD, are increasing in popularity amongst tech-savvy users due to the unexceptional security features they provide.
+Some of the most popular ones, such as Tails, Qubes, or even OpenBSD, are increasing in popularity amongst tech-savvy users due to their unexceptional security features.

 From isolated working environments to keeping absolutely no trace of data and even going as far as protecting information through encryption, it seems as if virtual OS might be the norm in the upcoming future.

-However, till then, the best safest option left for us is to try and work with what we have in Windows, Linux, or macOS or be bold enough to use a virtual OS.
+However, until then, the best safest option is to try and work with what we have in Windows, Linux, or macOS or be bold enough to use a virtual OS.